 Inlays and onlays are tooth-coloured porcelain fillings which your dentist can use to repair cavities when the damage is too extensive for a standard dental filling.
-Inlays and onlays are custom-made in a dental laboratory then permanently cemented to the tooth as a single piece.
+Inlays and onlays are custom-made in a dental laboratory then cemented to the tooth as a single piece.

 Full & Partial Dentures

 Dentures are artificial teeth used to replace one missing tooth or several in a row (partial dentures), or a whole jaw of missing teeth (full dentures).
-Full and partial dentures allow patients with missing teeth to maintain their facial structure, and eat and speak properly.
+Full and partial dentures can allow patients with missing teeth to maintain their facial structure, and eat and speak properly.